MA BMBCh DPhil FRCS (Tr & Orth)

 NIHR Academic Clinical Lecturer

-He spent three years out of programme working towards a DPhil in Musculoskeletal Sciences in Oxford supervised by Professor Glyn-Jones and Professor Carr.
+During his training he spent three years out of programme working towards a DPhil in Musculoskeletal Sciences in Oxford supervised by Professor Glyn-Jones and Professor Carr.
+His thesis explored how activity levels during adolescence effect hip development and the future risk of osteoarthritis.

 2) Understanding how activity levels influence joint injury and osteoarthritis.
-Our research compares the joint structure and function of elite athletes with general population cohorts.
-We are investigating the effects of physical activity and exploring interventions that may prevent injury and osteoarthritis.
+This research compares the joint structure and function of elite athletes with general population cohorts.
+He is investigating the effect of physical activity and exploring interventions that may prevent injury and osteoarthritis.
 This research is in collaboration with Southampton Football Club.